Phu1237/vscode-vs-browser/README.md

 ## Release Notes

+### [2.0.11]

+- Local Proxy Server: It's working more correctly now.
+Please give it a try.</li>
+- Fix: Localhost website now work even if Proxy Mode is enabled</li>
+- Fix: Url on Address bar now correct with current page</li>
+- Fix: The state of your old session will be restored after reopening VS Code</li>

 ### [2.0.8]

 - `Local Proxy server`: Add `forceLocation`(Some website redirect the user with some weird status code (eg. 400), so you can bypass the status code and keep redirecting the user to the correct URL)